-Responsible Jewellery Council is an international not-for-profit standards and certification organisation.
-It has more than 1,200 member companies that span the jewellery supply chain from mine to retail.
-RJC Members commit to and are independently audited against the RJC Code of Practices – an international standard on responsible business practices for diamonds, gold and platinum group metals.
+Responsible Jewellery Council is the leading standards organisation of the global jewellery and watch industry.
+It has more than 1,400 member companies that span the jewellery supply chain from mine to retail.
+RJC Members commit to and are independently audited against the RJC Code of Practices – an international standard on responsible business practices for diamonds, coloured gemstones, silver, gold and platinum group metals.
 The Code of Practices (COP) addresses human rights, labour rights, environmental impact, mining practices, product disclosure and many more important topics in the jewellery supply chain.
 RJC also works with multi-stakeholder initiatives on responsible sourcing and supply chain due diligence.
 The RJC’s Chain-of-Custody Certification (CoC) for precious metals supports these initiatives and can be used as a tool to deliver broader Member and stakeholder benefit.
 Through the implementation of the COP and CoC members contribute towards the 17 Sustainable Development Goals of the United Nations 2030 agenda.

-RJC is a Full Member of the ISEAL Alliance – the global association for sustainability standards.
+RJC is a Full Member of the ISEAL Alliance – the global association for sustainability standards and RJC is a member of the United Nations Global Compact since 2009.
 For more information on RJC Members, Certification, and Standards please visit www.responsiblejewellery.com and connect with us on LinkedIn, Twitter and Facebook.